ShashwatNigam99/CIFAR-10_classification/README.md

 ![](./rep_error.png)

 ### Similarity of classes

 #### Distance between means
 The similarity of 2 classes can be computed by calculating the distance between their mean images.
 More distance corresponds to lesser similarity and vice versa.
 Distance function used : 2-norm.
+Here is the matrix for the similarity scores of the 10 classes:
 ![](./similarity_matrix.png)

 #### Similarity through representational measures